nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ![edit contact](images/editContact.png)

-Format: `edit INDEX [n/STUDENT_NAME] [p/PHONE] [e/EMAIL] [id/STUDENT_ID] [t/TUTORIAL_GROUP]...`
+Format: `edit INDEX [n/STUDENT_NAME] [p/PHONE] [e/EMAIL] [id/STUDENT_ID] [t/TUTORIAL_GROUP_ID]...`

 * Edits the person at the specified INDEX.
 The index refers to the index number shown in the displayed person list.
 The index must be a positive integer 1, 2, 3, …
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
-* When editing tags, the existing tags of the person will be removed i.e adding of tags is not cumulative.
+* When editing tutorial groups, the existing tutorial groups of the person will be removed i.e adding of tutorial groups is not cumulative.
-* You can remove all the person’s tags by typing t/ without specifying any tags after it.
+* You can remove all the person’s tutorial groups by typing t/ without specifying any tutorial groups after it.

 Examples:
 *  `edit 1 n/Tan Liyan` Edits the name of the first person to be Tan Liyan.
-*  `edit 2 p/92345678 t/` Edits the phone number of the second person and removes all tutorial group tags from contact.
+*  `edit 2 p/92345678 t/` Edits the phone number of the second person and removes all tutorial groups from contact.

 #### 3.2.3 Marking attendance of student: `mark`